danielcaraway/danielcaraway.github.io/_pages/projects/ISL/CH8.md

 - Bushy trees have high variance -- they are overfitting the data and likely not going to predict well

+#### PRUNING:

+- A good strategy is to build a large tree and PRUNE it back to obtain a SUBTREE
+- Cost Complexity Pruning, aka weakest link pruning
+  - Similar to LASSO in regression
+  - We use Cross Validation to help us choose alpha

 ### 8.3 Classification Trees

 ### 8.4 Bagging and Random Forests